E-waste (electronic waste items such as televisions, computers, printers, cameras, batteries, and phones) is the fastest-growing type of waste.

 There is a free CFL collection box in the Horowhenua District Council building, and one at the Foxton Transfer Station.

 Fluorescent lamps contain mercury, a highly toxic waste, which, if disposed of irresponsibly can pollute waterways and damage the environment.
 Council has sponsored a collection by Interwaste, is the only company in New Zealand offering a zero-to-landfill 100% recycling service for all forms of mercury lamps.

 - Aluminium from tube ends is recycled into cast products such as ingot used for foundry application.

 - Glass from lamps are separated and recycled into the glass wool used to insulate homes.

 - Mercury is distilled from separated powders and then re-used in the manufacture of dental amalgam.

 - Phosphor powder from the tubes is used for the manufacture of fertiliser products and sold to New Zealand and Australian agriculture industries.

 Save costs, reduce waste, reuse, and learn new skills.
 Bring along any small broken or damaged item that can be fixed.

-The Repair Café is held on the scecond Saturday of each month at 32 Bristol St, Levin.
+The Repair Café is held on the scecond Saturday of each month at 1 Montgomery Street, Levin.
 Find out more about the Repair Café on their Facebook page.